at-mlops/mlflow-training/02-MLflow-Tracking/readme-02-tracking.md

 * *Parameters* represent the input parameters used for training, e.g. the initial learning rate.
 * *Metrics* are used to track the progress of the model training and are usually updated over the course of a model run.
-* *Tags* are further information that can be stored to identify the model, run, or else.
+* *Tags* are further information that can be stored to identify the model, run, etc.

 Parameters and metrics can be easily logged by calling `mlflow.log_param` and `mlflow.log_metric`.
 One can also specify a tag to identify the run by using `mlflow.set_tag`.
 Belows example show how to use each method within a run.